Interview with Lutz Bonacker, SVP and General Manager, Commercial Operations Europe, CSL Behring

 Using the COVID example, that is something that has impacted all of us and has changed our environment.
 In this context, we need to put ourselves in the customer’s shoes.
 By the end of 2020, we believe that 70% of healthcare professionals will be digital natives, and 50% of them say that digital will be the platform of choice for the future.
 Therefore, there is a big customer component for pharma saying that their interactions might be changing and their level of comfort with digital technology will be changing.
 We already know that this is the case for younger healthcare professionals.

-We see how face-to-face interaction has declined and virtual interaction has increased throughout our society.
+We see how face-to-face interaction has declined, and virtual interaction has increased throughout our society.
 Digital is not just a different channel now; there is also a different type of interaction happening.
-From a customer-centricity perspective, we need to think about how we provide value for the customer, and ask ourselves whether they are getting what they need from the interaction.
+From a customer-centric perspective, we need to think about how we provide value for the customer and ask ourselves whether they are getting what they need from the interaction.

 How are you ensuring that your customers continue to have positive experiences with your company and brands?

 First, we need to make sure that we as a company are willing to accept changes in the environment and customer mentality.
-The term “adaptive customer centricity” is something to look at.
+The term “adaptive customer-centricity” is something to look at.
 It is vital to consider all the intermediates that interact with the customer – these include the sales team, the medical information team, and market access groups.
-At the customer level this includes hospital management, government payers, physicians, pharmacists, purchasing, and insurance.
-All these stakeholders need to be addressed and recognised and their concerns taken seriously.
-Communicating and working with these entities is essential, otherwise you will never get through to benefit the end customer, which in our case is really the patient.
+At the customer level, this includes hospital management, government payers, physicians, pharmacists, purchasing, and insurance.
+All these stakeholders need to be addressed and recognised and their concerns were taken seriously.
+Communicating and working with these entities is essential, otherwise, you will never get through to benefit the end customer, which in our case is really the patient.